bishal1995/obsNotes/docs/Notes/Data_Structure_And_Algorithm/Recursion.md

 ## General Observation/Techniques
--	Try to visualise the problem in terms of recurssion tree representation of the problem
+-	Try to visualise the problem in terms of recursion tree representation of the problem
 	-	Try guessing the time and space Complexity
 	-